oncoscape/chinook/README.md

 # chinook

-A protocol for exchanging simple 4-field JSON messages over websockets, between Javascaript in the browser, and computational servers (in R and Python), in order to build loosely-coupled, highly interactive webapps.
+A protocol for exchanging simple 4-field JSON messages over websockets, between Javascript in the browser, and computational servers (in R and Python), to build loosely-coupled, highly interactive webapps.

 Our protocol gets its name from the [Chinook Jargon](http://en.wikipedia.org/wiki/Chinook_Jargon), a very simple